 Last night I and others were stopped by a three-policeman pavement block for cycling on the wide pavements home, I received a warning and everyone's ID was taken.
 Many people cycle along this path to commute daily and in 3.5 years no one has ever said anything about it being an offence and no signs stating this.

-The roads around here are crazy in peak times as close to industrial area with no cycle lanes and if you are on the road motorists try squeezing you into the kerb, also I have seen a few of them run red lights at the Jurong lake connector pedestrian crossing; this is on this same stretch of road, that the warnings were issued to cyclists.
+The roads around here are crazy in peak times close to industrial areas with no cycle lanes, and if you are on the road, motorists try squeezing you into the kerb.
+Also, I have seen a few of them run red lights at the Jurong Lake connector pedestrian crossing; this is on the same stretch of road that the warnings were issued to cyclists.

-Maybe it's because the car prices are so high that motorists here do openly resent cyclists on the roads (I`ve heard the comments on local radio shows), but in a world where we are trying to save the planet and Go Green, it seems as if the Singapore government are just looking for another reason to fine low paid workers and the conscientious.
+Maybe it's because the car prices are so high that motorists here do openly resent cyclists on the roads (I’ve heard the comments on local radio shows), but in a world where we are trying to save the planet and go green, it seems as if the Singapore government is just looking for another reason to fine low paid workers and the conscientious.

 I am saddened that there is yet another Singapore rule to abide by with another reason to be fined.

-The worse thing that being open and honest here can make your life very difficult; free speech can have a price, so you have to be careful.
+The worst thing is that being open and honest here can make your life very difficult; free speech can have a price, so you have to be careful.

 Public transport is very accessible.
-You can go from one end of Singapore to the other cheaply, buses and MRT are clean, efficient and very well organised, purchase an easy link card and you can use it to travel on buses and trains, taxis are cheaper than UK.
+You can go from one end of Singapore to the other cheaply, buses and MRT are clean, efficient and very well-organised, purchase an easy link card, and you can use it to travel on buses and trains and taxis are cheaper than in the UK.

 About living in Singapore